-NV5 provided full suite construction management services for this $31 million interchange improvements project.
-The project demolished the existing three-lane Pelandale Avenue overcrossing spanning State Route (SR) 99 and replaced it with a new six-lane overcrossing; constructed new interchange ramps to connect SR-99 with Sisk Road and Salida Boulevard via new on- and off-ramps with signalized ramp intersections; constructed a new SR-99 on-ramp bridge grade separation on driven concrete pile foundations; constructed a northbound auxiliary lane on SR-99 between the new SR-99/Pelandale Avenue interchange and the existing SR-99/SR-219 (Kiernan Avenue) interchange; constructed merge lanes on SR-99 on the south side of the new Pelandale Avenue interchange; and features a new decorative architectural entry walls.
+NV5 provided full suite management services for this $31 million interchange improvements project.
+The project demolished the existing three-lane Pelandale Avenue overcrossing spanning State Route (SR) 99 and replaced it with a new six-lane overcrossing; built new interchange ramps to connect SR-99 with Sisk Road and Salida Boulevard via new on- and off-ramps with signalized ramp intersections; built a new SR-99 on-ramp bridge grade separation on driven concrete pile foundations; built a northbound auxiliary lane on SR-99 between the new SR-99/Pelandale Avenue interchange and the existing SR-99/SR-219 (Kiernan Avenue) interchange; built merge lanes on SR-99 on the south side of the new Pelandale Avenue interchange; and features a new decorative architectural entry walls.

 The project was successfully completed on schedule, on budget, with no claims.